 “When it comes to prostate cancer treatment, I believe an open dialogue and shared decision-making is important,” says Dr. Ross.
 “Patients are encouraged to work with their physicians to develop individualized treatment plans which allow us to review risks, benefits and potential long-term side effects of each treatment.
 These risks include erectile dysfunction and urinary incontinence, both of which may be reduced with the robotic approach.”

-The goal was to ensure treatment was as effective as possible with the least amount of side effects and recovery time.
+The goal was to ensure treatment was as effective as possible with the fewest side effects and less recovery time.

 “Considering his overall goals and active lifestyle, robotic surgery was the right choice for Keith,” Dr. Ross says.
 “We guided him through the options, provided recommendations and ultimately he was able to select the treatment he felt was best for him.”